 Membership in ALCM

 Membership in ALCM is open to any person or congregation/institution having an interest in the goals of the organization.
 There are a variety of membership categories tailored to specific situations.
-Each year ALCM members receive three issues of CrossAccent, three issues of In Tempo, the annual ALCM Membership Directory, and monthly e-newsletters.
+See the full list of membership benefits below.

 CrossAccent, the journal of the Association of Lutheran Church Musicians, is published and sent to members and subscribing libraries three times per year.
 Volumes contain scholarly and informative articles which explore theological, musicological, hymnological, sociological, liturgical, and historical issues.
 In addition, each issue contains an extensive review section of books, choral, organ, and handbell music.
-View a sample issue of CrossAccent.
+ALCM members can view and download back issues of CrossAccent for free.
+View a sample of CrossAccent.

-In Tempo is ALCM's practical resource, published three times per year and sent to all members.
+In Tempo is ALCM’s practical resource, published three times per year and sent to all members.
 It features articles and essays devoted to the practice of church music.
 Issues are seasonally themed and address various aspects of the vocation of the parish musician, including worship planning, musical performance and composition, and spirituality and self-care.
+Like CrossAccent, members can view and download all issues of In Tempo at no cost.
 View a sample issue of In Tempo.

 The ALCM Membership Directory, published annually in early winter, is mailed to all members.
 It features names, addresses, phone numbers, and e-mail addresses for every current member of ALCM, including home and work information.
 The directory also includes listings of national officers, committee chairs, regional officers, publications editors, and denominational representatives.